Description

 • Next day delivery in Bali!

-STORAGE: Remove your jewellery before going to bed to
+Storage: Remove your jewellery before going to bed to

 prevent it from becoming tangled, rubbing